ConsBiol-unibern/SDMtune/README.md

 **SDMtune** implements three functions for hyperparameters tuning:

-  - `gridSearch()`: runs all the possible combinations of the predefined hyperparameters’ values;
+  - `gridSearch`: runs all the possible combinations of predefined hyperparameters’ values;
-  - `randomSearch()`: randomly selects some of the possible combinations of the predefined hyperparameters’ values;
+  - `randomSearch`: randomly selects a fraction of the possible combinations of predefined hyperparameters’ values;
-  - `optimizeModel()`: uses a *genetic algorithm* that aims to optimize the values of the hyperparameters.
+  - `optimizeModel`: uses a *genetic algorithm* that aims to optimize the given evaluation metric by combining the predefined hyperparameters’ values.

-When the number of hyperparameters’ combinations is high, the computation time necessary to train all the defined models could be very long.
-The function `optimizeModel()` offers a valid alternative that reduces the computation time thanks to the implemented *genetic algorithm*.
-This function tries to find the best combination of hyperparameters reaching a near optimal or optimal solution.
+When the amount of hyperparameters’ combinations is high, the computation time necessary to train all the defined models could be very long.
+The function `optimizeModel` offers a valid alternative that reduces computation time thanks to an implemented *genetic algorithm*.
+This function seeks the best combination of hyperparameters reaching a near optimal or optimal solution in a reduced amount of time compared to `gridSearch`.
 The following code shows an example using a simulated dataset.
-First a model is trained using the **Maxnet** algorithm implemented in the `maxnet` package and default values of hyperparameters.
-After the model is trained, the `gridSearch()` and `optimizeModel()` functions are executed to see the difference in execution time and model performance evaluated with the AUC metric.
+First a model is trained using the **Maxnet** algorithm implemented in the `maxnet` package with default hyperparameters’ values.
+After the model is trained, both the `gridSearch` and `optimizeModel` functions are executed to compare the execution time and model performance evaluated with the AUC metric.
 If the following code is not clear, please check the articles in the [website](https://consbiol-unibern.github.io/SDMtune/).

 ``` r